top of page

 We also partner with local organizations such as Community Link’s and Urban Ministries' Operation Sandwich Project.

 The Johnson C. Smith University Collegiate Section of the National Council of Negro Women, Incorporated was first chartered on July 7, 2010.
-National is in the process of re-certifying all sections, including our collegiate sections.
+National Headquarters Young Adult Committee is in the process of re-certifying all sections, including our collegiate sections.
 For more information contact the Charlotte Section 3rd Vice President.

-Their mission is to lead, develop, inspire, and advocate for African-American women and be of great support to their families and communities.
+Their mission is to lead, advocate for, and empower women of African descent, and be of great support to their families and communities.

 • Instagram Social Icon